Ultraworg/LEDVANCE_BLE_MESH/README.md

 4. The lamp will now have an Unicast Address -> take a note of this
 5. Repeat the steps above for all your lamps
 6. Clone the repository
-7. Adopt the sdkconfig with your WIFI password and the Home Assistant credentials (create a new User in HA to use with MQTT)
+7. Adopt the sdkconfig with your WIFI password and the Home Assistant credentials (create a new User in HA to use with MQTT) & rename the file to sdkconfig
 8. Adopt the `mqtt_event_handler` function in the `main.c` file to the Unicast Addresses of your lamps
 9. Build and flash the project to your ESP
 10. Provision the ESP -> same as Steps 1-3, with the following Elements: